BelalElhawary/ImGif/README.md

 tested on Windows x64, Android, WebGl

-built using [mgGif]("https://github.com/gwaredd/mgGif") 'Gif parser for unity'
+this library is using [mgGif](https://github.com/gwaredd/mgGif) 'Gif parser for unity' to parse gif file byte array to list of texture2d

 # How to use
 Download unity package and import it to your project